-How well is the vision of Britain as a cycling nation understood
+How well is the vision of Britain as a cycling nation understood in Parliament?

 LE: I think there is growing acceptance that cycling is important as an integral part of transport.
 The bike is used by many people of different age groups for different purposes, and it’s important environmentally and for health.

 All of this is being much more widely reported and understood.
 But this is only because of the lobbying and the campaigning by cyclists’ groups and the way that the campaign is operating in Parliament itself.

 How committed do you think we as a nation are to developing cycle and pedestrian-friendly cities?

 LE: I think, overall, we are still a long way from understanding that concept, even though individually there are some good examples.

 Some of the committee’s questions at its December hearing were heavily criticised [for being ill-informed and loaded with prejudice]…

 LE: I think what happened at that first meeting was an unfortunate misunderstanding.
 The role of select committee members is to ask questions and challenge, and that was what they were doing.